Signatures of time-reversal-invariant topological superconductivity in the Josephson effect

 Here $h_\mathrm{e}$ and $h_\mathrm{h}$ are the single-particle Hamiltonians for electrons and holes, respectively, and $\Delta$ is the superconducting pair potential.
-Each of the blocks of Eq.~\eqref{eq:HBdG} act on spin-$1/2$ electrons and we have $h_\mathrm{h}=-\mathcal{T}h_\mathrm{e}\mathcal{T}^{-1}$ where $\mathcal{T}=i\sigma_2K$ is the operator for time-reversal with Pauli matrices $\sigma_j$ acting in spin-space and complex conjugation operator $K$.
-This choice of $h_\mathrm{h}$ corresponds to a basis which makes spin-rotation properties manifest: in a spin-rotation symmetric system, all blocks of $H_\text{BdG}$ are proportional to the identity matrix in spin-space.
+Each of the blocks of Eq.~\eqref{eq:HBdG} acts on spin-$1/2$ electrons and we have $h_\mathrm{h}=-\mathcal{T}h_\mathrm{e}\mathcal{T}^{-1}$ where $\mathcal{T}=i\sigma_2K$ is the operator for time reversal with Pauli matrices $\sigma_j$ acting in spin-space and complex conjugation operator $K$.
+This choice of $h_\mathrm{h}$ corresponds to a basis that makes spin-rotation properties manifest: in a spin-rotation symmetric system, all blocks of $H_\text{BdG}$ are proportional to the identity matrix in spin-space.

 A Josephson junction is composed of two superconductors linked together by a normal region with a phase difference $\phi$ across the junction.
 We will describe such junctions, with normal regions $|x|\leq\frac{l}{2}$, using the step-function model\cite{LikharevRMP1979}